Colorado Privacy Act (CPA)

 • Derives revenue or receives discounts from the sale of personal data and control or process data of at least 25,000 consumers

-The phrase “other valuable consideration” is ambiguous and open to interpretation.
 It suggests that a reduction in the price of products or services may be considered valuable consideration, possibly qualifying the disclosure of personal data as a sale.

 For example, providing your personal data to a business using free cloud-based software could be categorized as a discount.
 Unless the exchange of data falls under one of the exceptions under the law’s definition of “selling,” this could be considered a sale of personal data.

-What Rights Does the Colorado Privacy Act Grant for Consumers?
+Consumer Rights Under the Colorado Privacy Act

 Opt out of data processing